luposdate/luposdate/distributedendpoints/Readme.md

 2) The data is distributed according to a specific distribution strategy (one key, two keys or one to three keys).
 The distributed querying is optimized concerning the data distribution strategy.

+First run lupos.distributedendpoints.endpoint.ClearIndex to create (empty) indices for initialization purposes.
+Start the endpoints on the different nodes by running lupos.distributedendpoints.endpoint.StartEndpoint.

+Edit distributedendpoints/src/main/resources/endpoints.config:
+For registering a new endpoint, type in its url in a new line of the file.

+Run lupos.gui.Start_Demo_Applet for starting the Demo_Applet
+in which evaluators with different distribution strategies can be chosen and queries can be processed.
+When evaluating a query, you are asked whether histograms for query optimization are asked for at the endpoints or a static query optimization is used.